ep3data-admin/ep3userdocs/README.md

 ## How to write Documentation

+v1.1

 Geonode uses reStructuredText with [Sphinx](http://www.sphinx-doc.org).

 Documentation may be implemented through a Sphinx server or through a cloud Sphinx implementation called [Readthedocs](http://www.readthedocs.org).
 Readthedocs uses a hook to Github to integrate the code.

+This template is for user documentation only.
+A full version of documentation with installation and development instructions is available from Github.com/geonode

 Writing style should follow the same policies as GeoServer does in their [Documentation Style Guide](http://docs.geoserver.org/latest/en/docguide/style.html)